Please try not to add natter or unnecessary information. This is not a treatise or lecture on Jewish Holidays; it is Useful Notes.

 Most Jewish holidays, as the saying goes, can be described in nine words: "They tried to kill us.
 We won.
 Let's eat."
 With the exception of fasts, when it goes: "They tried to kill us.
 They managed it.
 Let's not eat."

-this is often a default in people's minds.
-Many Jews are less observant or non-observant and won't strictly follow, or even be aware of, all of these holidays; the ones they are most likely to observe would include Yom Kippur, Passover, and Chanukah.
+Having said that, there are quite a few fast days as well.
+And because there's so much variety in Jewish practice, descriptions tend to vary.
+Unless otherwise stated, the practices described here correspond to Ashkenazi Orthodoxy, which can be seen as a sort of "template" for the others.
+Since All Jews Are Ashkenazi in popular media this is often a default mindset.
+Many Jews are less observant or non-observant and won't strictly follow, or even be aware of, all of these holidays; the ones they are most likely to observe would include Yom Kippur, Passover and Hanukkah.

 There are three kinds of holidays:

-- "Major holidays": Holidays which originated in the Torah.
-On these days, "work" is forbidden in mostly the same way it is on the Sabbath (cooking is allowed on these holidays, as is transferring flame from one already-burning fuel source to another.
+- "Major Holidays": They originate from the Torah (Genesis, Exodus, Leviticus, Numbers and Deuteronomy), the first five books of the Hebrew Bible (or Christian Old Testament).
+On these days, "work" is forbidden in mostly the same way it is on the Sabbath (cooking is allowed, as is transferring flame from one already-burning fuel source to another.
 Starting a new fire is not allowed).
 This includes operating electrical devices like light switches, riding buses, conducting business, and a myriad other laws.
 To confuse you further, this is known as a yom tov when compared against chol hamo'ed (below) — but the full holiday is also known as yom tov, so context matters.

-- Chol Hamo'ed (literally "the mundane part of the holiday"): On Passover, which is 7 or 8 days long, and Sukkot, which is 8 or 9 days long, only the first one or two and last one or two days are full holidays.
-The ones in between are more minor, and many different kinds of "work" are permitted.
-Just how much is permitted depends on how lenient your views are.
+- "Chol Hamo'ed" (literally, "Mundane Part of the Holiday"): On Passover, which is 7-8 days long, and Sukkot, which is 8-9 days long, only the first and last 1-2 days are full holidays.
+The ones in between are more or less minor, and many different kinds of "work" are permitted.
+Just how much is permitted depends on how lenient the observer is.

-- "Minor Holidays": Holidays that originated later than the Torah (that is, in the Hebrew Bible and the Talmud).
+- "Minor Holidays": They originate from observances outside the Torah.
 Unlike the major holidays, work during these days is allowed.

-- Fast days.
-No work is forbidden on these, for the most part (except on Yom Kippur), but eating and drinking is forbidden.
+- "Fast days": No work is forbidden on these, for the most part (except on Yom Kippur), but eating and drinking is forbidden.
 Unlike most holidays, the minor fast days start from sunrise, not sunset of the previous day (this incidentally makes their rules more or less identical to the fast in Islam).
 The major ones (Yom Kippur and Tisha B'Av) do start from sunset.

-The Jewish calendar is lunar/solar.
-Each of the 12 months are 29 or 30 days.
-However, this results in a year of only 353-355 days (depending on how many there are of each month length), 10-12 days shorter than the solar year.
-To make sure that the holidays fall out in roughly the same time every year, an extra month is added on every so often (7 out of every 19 years).
-The month names (which ironically are Babylonian, not Hebrew), are as follows (with the holidays in that month indicated):
+The Jewish CalendarThe Jewish calendar is lunisolar — that means it attempts to simultaneously follow the phases of the Moon and the seasons.
+Each of its 12 months are 29-30 days, each roughly following the duration between two consecutive New Moons.
+However, this results in a year of only 353-355 days (depending on the length of the months), 10-12 days shorter than the solar year.
+To make sure that the holidays fall in roughly the same time every solar year, an extra month is added on every so often (7 out of every 19 years).
+The month names (which was derived from the Babylonian calendar, a product of the Jews' long exile) are as follows:

-, you may recognize the month names or mistranslations of them.
+By the way, if you've played Xenogears, you may recognize the month names or mistranslations of them.

 All days technically begin the sunset of the day prior, so on a "major holiday" (where "work" is forbidden, like using electrical devices or conducting business) the restrictions begin on sunset the day before and last until after dark on the next day.